onlinetocode/stupid_file_writer/README.md

 # StupidFileWriter

 This gem has one simple task.
 It should create a file with the given content.
-It creates a path if it's not existend.
+It creates the path if it's not existent.

 ## Installation